 Implementation of the National Action Plan has already started.
 So far:

-- Α national dementia registry is underway by the Greek National Health Organization.
+- Α national dementia registry is underway by the Greek Ministry of Health.

 DEMENTIA FRIENDLY COMMUNITIES